What should I expect from university feedback?

 – See examples of rubrics, criteria and error-correction codes

-In this short three-lesson course, we will discuss the different types of feedback and what to expect (Lesson 1), we will explore how to receive and respond to feedback (Lesson 2), and we will decode ten of the most common feedback comments that your tutors may provide (Lesson 3).
-By following these lessons carefully, and by unlocking, downloading and completing the Lesson 1-3 Worksheets, you should feel more prepared to deal with this valuable academic experience.
+In this short three-chapter reader, we will discuss the different types of feedback and what to expect (Chapter 1), we will explore how to receive and respond to feedback (Chapter 2), and we will decode ten of the most common feedback comments that your tutors may provide (Chapter 3).
+By following these chapters carefully, and by unlocking, downloading and completing the Chapter 1-3 Worksheets, you should feel more prepared to deal with this valuable academic experience.